csci5117f25/session-06-in-class-render-test-prajwal-u2/README.md

 ## What steps do I need to do when I download this repo to get it running?

+update the pipfile to python 3.13.2 and delete the pipfile lock `pipenv install` - install the dependencies

 ## What commands starts the server?

+test the server by running it locally without entering the pipenv using the command `pipenv run flask --app server.py run`

 ## Before render